-First Semeste er Credit Hours
+First Semeste r Credit Hours

 BMGT 1301 Supervision 3

-BUSI 1301 Business Principles 3
+BUSI 1301

 Semester Hours 6

-Second Seme ester
+Second Semes iter

 COSC 1301 Introduction to Computing 3

 MRKG 1301 Customer Relationship Management 3

 Semester Hours 6

 Total Program Hours 12

 Dental Assisting

 The Dental Assisting Program is competency-based and will teach the appropriate skills, knowledge, and perspectives needed to succeed within the dental assisting field.
 Students will be given the opportunity to attain competence in oral and written communications as well as skills specific to the workplace.